 Know the updated evacuation plans.

-Locate temporary shelters and choose the best option for you and your family; their location this year could be different due to the COVID-19 pandemic.
+Locate temporary shelters and choose the best option for you and your family.

 Prepare a telephone directory with numbers for emergency services, family, schools, and Civil Protection.